Yarharm/Distributed-Systems-Design/README.md

 # Distributed-Systems-Design
-Set of tasks for the designing and implementing Distributed Systems
+Monorepo for the Distributed System Design projects and helpers.

 ## Compute Engine
 Simple RMI project for a single client and a single server communication.

+## Supply Management System
+Distributed Supply Management system using java RMI

+## Helpers
+* UDP -> concurrent UDP template for the server-to-server communication.